-The obvious careers for languages students and graduates are as interpreters and translators.
+The most obvious career opportunities for languages students and graduates are working as interpreters or translators.
 Careers in the diplomatic service and telecommunications also often require an aptitude for languages.

 Language students’ interest in their degree subject often goes beyond a simple desire to understand the language and includes a passion for foreign cultures as well.
 This could be a great advantage in the business world.
 Many blue-chip multinational recruiters want employees who have a global outlook and are sensitive to cultural differences.

 The following job roles would enable you to draw on the communication and problem solving skills developed during your studies.
 Further qualifications or training are likely to be required.
 Some of these careers would make direct use of your language skills:

 - commissioning editor

 - human resources officer